Last updated: 2021-07-31

 video of past action (ongoing aspect)

-As for the difference between “and” and “but” in Gen 1:2 I have trusted the Lexicon rather than the ABP but the change to “but” in the ABP may be comparing the creation of God to the original state of the earth.
-I don’t think it is implying there is a gap of time just a gap of difference between states.
+As for the difference between “and” and “but” in Gen 1:2–I have trusted the Lexicon rather than the ABP.
+However, the change to “but” in the ABP may be comparing the creation of God to the original state of the earth.
+I don’t think it is implying there is a gap of time, just a gap of difference between states.

 These ideas would place my way of thinking under interpretation options two or three that Barry L. Bandstra describes here.
 However, he notes that even with option one where Genesis 1:1 is an independent statement it could be a title or topic statement that would make my interpretation fit with all three possible translations.
 This fit is: “a feat so impressive I am forced to mention it myself” (as the late great Ricky Jay would have put it)

 One of the reasons I am sharing my interpretation is because I find it useful for reconciling geological age with the Bible.
 However, I also think this interpretation makes much more sense simply given the text.
 That should become clear to you as we move along.

 3 Then God said, “Let there be light”; and there was light.
 4 And God saw that the light was good; and God separated the light from the darkness.
 5 God called the light Day, and the darkness he called Night.
 And there was evening and there was morning, the first day.
 (Gen 1:3-5 NRSV)